CaptainCodeman/go-appengine-mapper/readme.md

 # Go AppEngine Mapper

+NOTE: Superseded by the more feature complete [datastore-mapper](https://github.com/CaptainCodeman/datastore-mapper).

 Example of using Go (Golang) to iterate over entities to process or aggregate them.

 Iteration handling is reused so new processor just involves implementing a struct to match the interface.